Main Street Cinema: Disneyland

 When the theater opened on the park's opening day on July 17, 1955, the cinema showed many silent movies, including films starring Charlie Chaplin and Douglas Fairbanks.
-In the 1970s, these were replaced with several Disney Animation shorts on six different screens while a recorded musical accompaniment plays.
-Five of the six shorts are played without sound and are changed from time to time.
-The sixth short is always Mickey Mouse's 1928 short Steamboat Willie, which is played with its original sound, albeit in an edited version; it includes an introduction prepared for a 1950s reissue reminding the viewer when the short was created, and that it is still screening today worldwide.
+In the 1970s, these were replaced with several Disney Animation shorts on six different screens while a recorded musical accompaniment played.
+Five of the six shorts were played without sound and were changed from time to time.
+The sixth short was always Mickey Mouse's 1928 short Steamboat Willie, which was played with its original sound, albeit in an edited version; it included an introduction prepared for a 1950s reissue reminding the viewer when the short was created, and that it is still screening today worldwide.

 In 2010, for the 55th anniversary of the park, footage of Disneyland's opening day was shown.

 In June 2019, displays selling Disney resort-brand merchandise were added inside the cinema as a test to drive traffic into it.
 This was later removed, and benches were added.

 In July 2025, the cinema was updated with a new film about the Sherman Brothers called The Last Verse, as part of Disneyland's 70th anniversary celebration.

+In August 2026, the cinema reopened after a refurbishment and now shows the modern Mickey Mouse shorts created by Paul Rudish.